-4.1.4 Floats
+4.1.4 Floating-Point Variables

 Single-precision and double-precision floating point variables are available for use in a variety of scalar calculations.
-Floating-point variables are defined as in the following example:
+Generally, the term floating-point will refer to both single- and double-precision floating point.
+Floating-point variables are defined as in the following examples: